Skip to Content

 Courtesy of Boyd Gaming

-The D has replaced nearly all of its coin-operated slots with TITO technology.
-They are, however, the last property in Las Vegas to offer the coin-operated Sigma Derby horse racing game.
-Make stopping over a priority as Sigma is notoriously challenging to maintain.
-MGM Grand recently removed the second to last unit in operation from their casino floor.
+Make stopping over a priority as Sigma is notoriously challenging to maintain – MGM Grand recently removed the second to last unit in operation from their casino floor.

 Sigma Derby